 By harnessing health and biomedical data in the UK, Health Data Research UK (HDR UK) will develop and apply cutting edge data science approaches in order to address the most pressing health research challenges facing the public.
 HDR UK is a joint investment led by the MRC, together with the National Institute for Health Research (England), the Chief Scientist Office (Scotland), Health and Care Research Wales, Health and Social Care Research and Development Division (Public Health Agency, Northern Ireland), the Engineering and Physical Sciences Research Council, the Economic and Social Research Council, the British Heart Foundation and Wellcome.

 The mission of the MRC Human Genetics Unit at the University of Edinburgh (MRC HGU) is to explore the mechanisms underlying human genetic disease and normal development and physiology.
 The Unit's research seeks to identify the genetic risk factors in common disease in isolated populations, develop animal model systems to study human genetic disease and mammalian development, understand the role of nuclear and cytoplasmic organisation in regulating the flow of information from DNA to the organism, and investigate opportunities for novel therapeutic approaches including stem cell therapy.
-The HGU works alongside the University of Edinburgh Centre for Genomic and Experimental Medicine (CGEM) and the Edinburgh Cancer Research Centre (ECRC) under the overarching vision of the MRC Institute of Genetics and Molecular Medicine at the University of Edinburgh.
+The HGU works alongside the University of Edinburgh Centre for Genomic and Experimental Medicine (CGEM) and the Edinburgh Cancer Research Centre (ECRC) under the overarching vision of the Institute of Genetics and Cancer at the University of Edinburgh.

 The MRC Integrative Epidemiology Unit at the University of Bristol (MRC IEU) seeks to integrate molecular, cellular, clinical and population data to optimise the identification of causal associations between potentially modifiable exposures and health outcomes.
 The Unit will adopt a multidisciplinary approach to address major public health issues of relevance to the UK and global health agenda, drawing upon disciplines that extend beyond the conventional realms of epidemiology, to enhance causal and translational epidemiology.